zach7815/wordsearch-frontend/Readme.md

 git clone https://github.com/zach7815/wordsearch-frontend.git
 ```

-Next ensure you are within the Client directory
+Next ensure you are within the client directory

 ```
-cd Client
+cd client
 ```

 If you haven't already, ensure you install TypeScript.
 The following command installs TypeScript globally on your computer.